 The Typical Short List For Planning a Family Cruise

 A handful of cruise lines are routinely recognized as being family friendly.
-A review of the numerous travel publications and blogs available generally yields a consensus view as to the most family-friendly cruises: Disney, Royal Caribbean, Carnival, and Norwegian (NCL).
+Disney, Royal Caribbean, Carnival, and Norwegian usually top any list of top family-friendly cruises.
 High marks often also go to Celebrity, Holland America, and Princess.
 (Focusing on U.S.-based market.)
 (You can find a comparison of some these top family cruise lines here.)

 Looking More Broadly to Plan Your Next Family Cruise

 Most families can find good reliable options among the cruise lines on the traditional short list.
 However, that popular list of usual suspects does not limit your options for planning a fun family cruise.
 A vast array of other options exist that could be a great fit for your family.

 For instance, if you are interested in planning a European based vacation, building your plans around a European based cruise line could yield better or more interesting options for your family’s needs.
 Similarly, perhaps you are interested in reinforcing your kids’ foreign language skills and/or brushing up on your own skills, you can use a cruise to plan your own mini-immersion experience.
 There are several European and Asian cruise lines that sail ships with robust youth program and great facilities and amenities for kids.
 Some examples: Cunard (British), P&O Cruises (British), Thomson Cruises (British), Aida (German), Hapag Lloyd Cruises (German), Costa Cruises (Italian), MSC Cruises (Italian), Pullmantour (Spanish), Star Cruises (Asian).
 Some of these European based lines will also sail Caribbean itineraries.